-This driving tour takes you 13km north-east of the city on the N7 Limerick to Dublin Road, to the lovely village of Castleconnell.
-Visit the Heritage Centre or perhaps try a spot of angling.
-Take a walk by Worrell’s End or World’s End, referring to the fact that this quay was used during the Great Famine in the 1840’s as an embarkation point for emigrants fleeing Ireland for the New World.
+Begin this driving tour at the lovely village of Castleconnell, 13km north-east of the city on the N7 Limerick to Dublin Road.
+Perhaps try a spot of angling or take a walk by Worrell’s End or World’s End, referring to the fact that this quay was used during the Great Famine in the 1840’s as an embarkation point for emigrants fleeing Ireland for the New World.

 Kilmallock, also known as the crossroads of Munster, is an important Norman town and was at the centre of Ireland’s political development from the 13th through to the 17th centuries.

 Nearby Kilmallock are the impressive villages and towns of Kilfinane, Ballylanders, Galbally, Emly and Pallasgreen.
 Its no secret that this whole area is steeped in history but it is also a playground for outdoor pursuits with a whole host of activities designed to get your adrenalin pumping.

 Download the Ballyhoura Trails Guides app for your personal guide to the loop walks in this region, where a world of outdoor adventure, history and cultural heritage is waiting to be explored.
 There are 11 walks ranging in distance from 5km to 18km, varying from easy strolls to challenging hikes through sandy roadways, woodland trails and forest paths.

 Families will love the The Ballyhoura Nature Trail, located at the Ballyhoura Forest Park - a 40 minute 5km investigation of over 20 hidden creatures in the woods that kiddies have to uncover on their walk.

 *Embarking on a scenic drive in your own car or taking in some exercise on a new walking route are fantastic ways to safely enjoy Limerick during Covid-19 restrictions but we recommend that you follow government guidelines before you venture anywhere.